XoopsDocs/xoonips-tutorial/en/book/6install_xoonips/62initial_setting_and_confirmation_on_xoonips.md

-### 6.2.�Initial setting and confirmation on XooNIps {#6-2-initial-setting-and-confirmation-on-xoonips}
+### 6.2.
+Initial setting and confirmation on XooNIps {#6-2-initial-setting-and-confirmation-on-xoonips}

 How to set up XooNIps.